 RICHMOND, VA — 11/08/13 Following an extensive search, Virginia's Capitol Square Preservation Council (CSPC) today announced the appointment of Kathleen S. Kilpatrick — a nationally recognized and widely respected leader in cultural resource policy, from public history and educational programming to preservation management and development of historic sites — as its new Executive Director, beginning December 1, 2013.
 Ms. Kilpatrick brings over 35 years of professional experience in historic and cultural resource policy development and administration to the CSPC position, having been Director of the Virginia Department of Historic Resources and State Historic Preservation Officer through four governors over the past 13 years.
 The CPSC is a legislative branch agency charged with planning and reviewing projects that affect the Virginia State Capitol designed by Thomas Jefferson, its historic artifacts, and other historic buildings on or adjacent to Capitol Square as well as advising on landscape, architectural, and archaeological features at the seat of state government in Richmond.

-The quarterly Board Meeting of the Capitol Square Preservation Council will be held March 26 at 2:00 p.m. in the Governor's Cabinet Room, on the third floor of the Virginia State Capitol Building.
+The quarterly Board Meeting of the Capitol Square Preservation Council will be held June 25 from 2:00 - 4:00 p.m. in House Room 2 of the Virginia State Capitol Building.
 Directions to the Virginia State Capitol can be found on the Virginia General Assembly Website.